-Umami molecules are rich in nitrogen and phosphorous containing functional groups, as evident from Figure 4.
-Primary, secondary, and tertiary amines are present in 31.6 %, 76.5 %, and 64.3 % of umami compounds, respectively, the latter two being among the five most common groups.
-Imidazole (57.1 %), amide (27.6 %), and aniline (22.4 %) exist widely as well.
-Imidazole and phosphate ester strikingly distinguish umami as these two groups are scarcely found in sweet (0.2 % contain imidazole, 0.05 % contain phosphate ester) and bitter (2.3 % contain imidazole, 0.05 % contain phosphate ester) and bitter, ether and aliphatic hydroxyl can be found frequently in umami molecules too, as shown in Figure 4.
-Sulfide group occur in 16.3 % of umami compounds, compared to 1.6 % and 4.3 % for bitter and sweet, respectively.
-Salts of reactive metals like calcium, potassium, sodium, and magnesium make up slightly more than half of the umami molecules in our database, with disodium salts being the most common.
+Umami molecules are rich in nitrogen containing functional groups, as evident from Figure 4.
+Primary, secondary, and tertiary amines are present in 70 %, 89.9 %, and 37 % of umami compounds, respectively, the former two being among the five most common groups.
+Amide (70.2 %) and imidazole (25.63 %) exist widely as well.
+Imidazole and phosphate ester (23.9 %) strikingly distinguish umami as these two groups are scarcely found in sweet (0.3 % contain imidazole, 0.06 % contain phosphate ester) and bitter (1.9 % contain imidazole, 0.07 % contain phosphate ester) compounds.
+Like sweet and bitter, ether (27.3 %), carboxylic acid (72.3 %), and aliphatic hydroxyl (47 %) can be found frequently in umami molecules too.
+Sulfide group occur in 8.8 % of umami compounds, compared to 1.8 % and 3.6 % for bitter and sweet, respectively.
+As about 60 % of the umami compounds are UMP442 peptides, we observe such a high proportion of amines and amides.
+Salts of reactive metals like calcium, potassium, sodium, and magnesium make up slightly more than half of the non-peptide umami molecules in our database, with disodium salts being the most common.